chrisyunker/journal/README.md

 $ journal-write
 ```

-Write to log for different day using day offset
+Write to log for different day using day offset in the past

 ```
-$ journal-write +2

-$ journal-write -5
+$ journal-write 2
 ```

 Write to log for different day using date